0D15E0/pacman-rl-c/README.md

 ## Features

--   **Classic Pac-Man Gameplay:** A faithful recreation of the core Pac-Man mechanics, including dots, power-ups, and ghost house behavior.
+-   **Classic Pac-Man Gameplay:** A faithful recreation of the core Pac-Man mechanics, including dots, power-ups, and ghost house behavior recreated with simple colored squares for a clean, retro feel.
+-   **On-Screen Score Display:** Real-time score tracking at the top of the screen rendered using a custom-built pixel font.
+-   **Enhanced Reinforcement Learning:** A highly optimized Q-learning agent that uses relative spatial features for extremely fast convergence.
 -   **Power-Up System:** Consume "Big Pills" to turn ghosts frightened (blue), allowing Pac-Man to eat them for significant bonus points.
--   **Reinforcement Learning Agent:** A Q-learning agent that explores the game and learns optimal strategies over time.
 -   **Pluggable Architecture:** The agent's core logic is decoupled from the game.
 You can easily swap out different state representation (`features.c`) and reward (`rewards.c`) functions to experiment with agent behavior.
 -   **Manual Override:** Take control of Pac-Man at any time with the arrow keys to guide the agent's learning through demonstration.
 -   **Turbo Mode:** Disable rendering to run training simulations at maximum speed.